 England (aka HOME)

 I’m constantly trying to explore the city I now call home.
 Especially, since I still have the ability to camouflage as a tourist, its easy to change hats from local and tourist.
 Click HERE to see a post dedicated to the city in England that I now call home.
-(Drop me a note here to ensure you get the latest updates from yours truly.)

-Must Do Activity Neat Manchester:
+Must Do Activity Near Manchester:

 - The Real Ale Trail – Explore pretty villages, travel by train and visit quintessential pubs, all while enjoying local ale’s.
 See my post dedicated to this unique way to visit the UK here.

 Disclaimer: This England Weekend Trips post may contain affiliate links.
 At no extra cost to you, we receive a small commission on purchases made through these links.
 By making a purchase using these links, you are directly supporting and allowing me, a Latina travel blogger to continue providing you with free high-quality travel guides.
 Thank you!